amlanacharya/Agent/module2/lessons/lesson4.md

 5. Refining the system based on feedback

 The complete implementation will demonstrate your understanding of memory systems, vector databases, retrieval patterns, and knowledge management.

+In this module, we've built a complete Knowledge Base Assistant by:
+- Creating the core memory architecture with different memory types
+- Implementing vector databases for semantic search
+- Building advanced retrieval patterns for contextual understanding
+- Developing a citation system for knowledge sources
+- Adding uncertainty handling for unknown information

 ---